AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 |-|-|
 |Half a day|Half a day|

-## Creation of the handing document
+## Creation of the handing over document

-In case our group isn't selected to manage the fixation of the fresco, we have created a handign document of our strategy, and alle the information needed.
+In case our group isn't selected to manage the fixation of the fresco, we have created a handign document of our strategy, and all the information needed.

 Mathis Kakal.